How to Create a Culture of Innovation

-In 2022, many businesses have found themselves adrift in the “war for talent.”
+In 2024, many businesses continue to find themselves adrift in the “war for talent.”
 The “war for talent” is a phrase coined by McKinsey & Co in the late 1990s.
 It refers to the ultra-competitive hiring landscape recruiters face when they need to fill a new role.
 As a result of these conditions, turnover rates are high—even in the most successful enterprises.

 What Does a Culture of Innovation in Organizations Look Like?